Xilinx/imagebuilder/README.md

 - DOMU_NOBOOT[number]: if specified, the DomU is not started automatically at boot as dom0-less guest.
 It can still be created later from Dom0.

+- NUM_BOOT_AUX_FILE: is optional but if specified tell how many extra files to include in the first partition with disk_image.
+Useful for things like uboot config files, firmware files or other such files.

+- BOOT_AUX_FILE[number]: a list of file(s) to be included in the first partition.

 - UBOOT_SOURCE and UBOOT_SCRIPT specify the output.
 They are optional as you can pass -o FILENAME to uboot-script-gen as a command line